Are you tired of typing on unresponsive and unsatisfying keyboards? Look no further than mechanical keyboards!

 E.g., Cherry MX Brown Mechanical Switch Keyboard.

-There are other manufacturers other than Cherry MX like Gateron, Kailh, Outemu, etc. You will also find clones of a Cherry MX switch too which comes cheaper but does not last long.
+There are other manufacturers other than Cherry MX like Gateron, Kailh, Outemu, etc. You will also find clones of a Cherry MX switch which comes cheaper but does not last long.

 So, find the keyboard switch type you want and then choose from the wide range of switches these manufacturers provide.